pat-rondon/aya/README.md

 Then, in /home/user/proj/src/, execute

-    aya beefymachine ./regressiontest.py
+    aya beefymachine:/tmp/proj ./regressiontest.py

-Aya will copy all the files in /home/user/proj, except any files ending in .o, to a temporary directory tmp on beefymachine and execute tmp/src/regressiontest.py on beefymachine in the working directory tmp/src.
+Aya will copy all the files in /home/user/proj, except any files ending in .o, to the directory /tmp/proj on beefymachine and execute tmp/src/regressiontest.py on beefymachine in the working directory tmp/src.

+Aya uses rsync to do the copying so that repeated executions should be quite fast if little data have changed.